Actindo-AG/Documentation/BigCommerce/Integration/01_Particularities.md

 #### Videos

-Product videos are not supported by the driver.
+Offer videos are not supported by the driver.
 If you have a strong need to have videos available, contact your MPS consultant at *Actindo*.

 #### Related Offers

+Related offers in *BigCommerce* are utilized differently than in the *Actindo* standard.
+In the *Actindo* standard, the offer bundles define offers that complete an offer.
+For example, a power supply unit that is required in addition to a device and part of the offer.
+In *BigCommerce*, the related offers are used to present similar offers that may be of additional interest to the customer.
 You can select related offers in the corresponding attribute.
 You can select only those offers as related, if they exist as *Omni-Channel* offers for the *BigCommerce* connection.
-These offers are shown in *BigCommerce* as related if they are uploaded and available in the shop.
+These offers are shown in *BigCommerce* as related if they are uploaded from *Actindo* and if they available in the shop.

 ### Variants